Comparison of symbolic regression algorithms in Star/galaxy/quasar separation: Methodology

+\rthis{To ensure a strictly fair comparison with the symbolic regression frameworks, we subject these high-capacity baselines to the exact same rigorous two-stage evaluation protocol.
+Each machine learning model is trained and hyperparameter-optimized (via an automated GridSearchCV protocol) using 5-fold cross-validation exclusively on the 80,000-sample optimization set.}

-This protocol isolates \emph{generalization stability}, ensuring that reported performance reflects genuine capture of the astrophysical manifold rather than localized over-fitting.
-The final performance metrics are reported following an automated GridSearchCV protocol to optimize hyperparameters such as the regularization $C$ for SVM and tree depth for RF-specifically for the one-dimensional redshift manifold.
+\rthis{Subsequently, the final models are evaluated on the identical 10,000-sample unseen hold-out test set.
+This protocol isolates \emph{generalization stability}, ensuring that the reported performance reflects genuine capture of the astrophysical manifold rather than localized over-fitting, and directly defines the maximum extractable information from the one-dimensional redshift feature space.}